-Regulatory Agency: Ohio Department of Agriculture (state); County Auditor (county kennel license)
+Regulatory Agency: Ohio Department of Agriculture (state licensing); County Auditor (county kennel licensing)

 Who Needs a License in Ohio?